Rubenmp/GrowCastleBot/README.md

     - The treasures shown in the waves will be caught.
 - Watch advertisements depending on variable *watch_advertisements* (default True).
 - Update features
-    - Money: upgrade castle.
+    - Coins: upgrade castle.
 It depends on variable *upgrade_castle_periodically*
-    - Coins: upgrade castle canons.
+    - Diamonds: upgrade castle canons.
 Depends on variable *spend_diamonds_on_canons* (default True).
 If the variable is False it could potentially lose diamonds due to the diamond amount limit.

 ## Requirements